 - Displacement Equation: (d = \frac{v + v_0}{2}t)

-These equations relate the variables and allow us to solve for unknown quantities, including initial velocity.
+These equations relate the variables and make it possible to solve for unknown quantities, including initial velocity.

-Let's delve into each method with detailed explanations and examples.
+Let's walk through each method with detailed explanations and examples.

 Method 1: Using Final Velocity, Acceleration, and Time